 Normal execution mode

-Many boards use a button marked “Flash” (or “BOOT” on some Espressif development boards) that pulls GPIO9 low when pressed.
+Many configurations use a “Flash” button that pulls GPIO0 low when pressed.

 RTS control lines of the USB to serial converter chip, i.e., FTDI, CP210x, or CH340x.
 The